Twenty-two years after surviving breast cancer, I was diagnosed with stage IV inoperable lung cancer. This is my story.

 Cancer in My Lungs Has Disappeared

-On October 21 I had a CAT scan done of my lungs and abdomen.
-This past Friday my regular oncologist was at a conference, so I saw one of his team members.
+On October 21, I had a CAT scan done of my lungs and abdomen.
+This past Friday, my regular oncologist was at a conference, so I saw one of his team members.
 We discussed the outcome of my latest scan, and miracles do happen.
-The nodes and or tumors have all disappeared—and not just from one lung but from both!
+The nodes and or tumors have all disappeared—and not just from one lung but both!
 My body has responded well to the chemotherapy, and I'm so thankful to all my healthcare providers at the Stronach Regional Cancer Centre.

 Life is good.

 I am thrilled and happy to report that since my last CAT scan showed no cancer in the lungs, I'm now officially in remission.
 My oncologist has ordered 12 more rounds of chemo as a precaution, and I'm happy with that.

 Update: October 2015

 I thought I'd stop by to give you an update since it has been a while.
 I'm still in remission and receiving Pedmetrexed every three to four weeks.
 My oncologist feels that I'm doing so well that he only needs to see me every second chemo treatment.

 Update: July 2016